Blc95/energy-grid-pipeline/README.md

 > **Status:** In active development.
 > Completed: Single dataset on day-ahead prices ingested to GCS, IaC with terraform, load into BigQuery
-> Still to come: Multiple datasets ingested into GCS, IaC with terraform and loading into BigQuery.
-Tranformation with dbt and MLOps infrastructure.
+> Still to come: Multiple datasets ingested into GCS, IaC with terraform and loading into BigQuery, tranformation with dbt, orchestration with dagster, CI/CD, and MLOps infrastructure.
 Robestness and logging.

 ---